Back to Blog

 Mailgun focuses on developers who want control over their email infrastructure.
 The platform offers a 99.99% uptime SLA and claims capacity for 15 million emails per hour.
 For Replit projects with technical teams, Mailgun provides flexibility to customize everything.

 Mailgun's developer-focused approach means you can dig into the details when needed.
-Logs are comprehensive, webhooks are flexible, and you control the configuration.
+Logs are comprehensive, webhooks are configurable, and you control the configuration.
+The inbound email processing feature is also useful for Replit apps that need to handle incoming email.

 Where it falls short: Less polished than Resend or Postmark for developer experience.
 Marketing automation is basic.
 The pricing model can get confusing with add-ons.